ballerina-platform/ballerina-release/README.md

 # ballerina-release
-This contains the Ballerina release scripts and release notes.
+This repository contains the Ballerina release scripts and release notes.